The post is about how to make an easy pasta sauce, but not the conventional sauce with tomato, cheese, and milk.

 What you need to know before you prepare the sauce

-Take a few moment to read the notes below before making this easy pasta sauce.
+Take a few moments to read the notes below before making this easy pasta sauce.

 - There might be some confusion when you purchase the ingredients from your vendor, as the translation from Chinese to English may differ from one place with another.
 If your vendor is of Chinese origin, you can easily get the right one by just mentioning to them what you need is the soybean paste to make fried sauce noodles.